return to Home page

 That was many years ago.
 Abba Hillel Silver died in 1963 at the age of 70, having served his congregation for 46 years.
 The center of activities for "The Temple - Tifereth Israel" moved east, following its members.
 But the magnificent old Temple in Cleveland's University Circle is still there, used for community meetings, the High Holy Days and life cycle events.

 One of those life cycle events was the wedding of my youngest daughter Joanie.
-In April 1998, as part of a web site I developed to celebrate the wedding, I created pages about the scene of the wedding, the Silver Sanctuary.
+In April 1998, as part of a website I developed to celebrate the wedding, I created pages about the scene of the wedding, the Silver Sanctuary.
 Doing this brought back many memories of Abba Hillel Silver - perhaps the most eloquent, inspirational and accomplished man I had ever known.

 I hope you will find these pages interesting.